rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 Restart the server!

 If you're logged in and on `/login` or `/register`, you should be rerouted to `/`.
-If you're *not* logged in and on `/create-page`, you should be rerouted to `/`.
+If you're *not* logged in and on `/new-page` or `/pages`, you should be rerouted to `/`.

-On `/create-page`, add a page name and page route.
+On `/new-page`, add a page name and page route.
 The page info should appear in the `/server/database/page_rows/pages.json` file.
 You should be rerouted to the page route, displaying the 404 page -- for now.

-Go back to `/create-page` to try creating the same page route.
+Go back to `/new-page` to try creating the same page route.
 You should get an error.

 <br/><br/><br/><br/>